Youth Program

 Finding Your Calling: Exploring Careers on Your Path of Service

-A workshop for youth (ages 15–25) and parents—whether attending together or individually
+A workshop for youth (ages 15–25)

-Friday afternoon only in Pearson 4:30 PM
+Friday and Sunday Afternoon in Cokesbury 4:30 PM

 Special Workshop 2